gavinlyonsrepo/cylon/Readme.md

 -------------------------------------
 Most system output (logfiles, backups, downloads and updates etc) is placed at below path, unless otherwise specified on screen.
-Output folders are created with following syntax HHMM-DDMONYY-X where X is output type i.e backup, update etc. The default path is:
+Output folders are created with following time/date stamp syntax HHMM-DDMONYY-X where X is output type i.e backup, update etc. The default path is:
-$HOME/Documents/Cylon .
+$HOME/Documents/Cylon.

-Optional Environment variable:
+Optional Environment variable: $CYLONDEST
-example= export CYLONDEST="$HOME/.cache/cylon"
-This optional Environment variable is provided for users who wish to use different destination path for program output folder if variable is not set or does not exist, cylon uses the default path.
+How to set example: export CYLONDEST="$HOME/.cache/cylon" This optional Environment variable is provided for users who wish to use different destination path for program output folder if variable is not set or does not exist, cylon uses the default path.